 4. More information is available on the following links:

-landcommission.gov.scot The Scottish Land Commission was established under the Land Reform (Scotland) Act 2016 and came into being on 1 April 2017.
-The Commission is made up of five Land Commissioners and a Tenant Farming Commissioner.
+landcommission.gov.scot The Scottish Land Commission is working to create a Scotland where everybody benefits from the ownership, management and use of the nation’s land.
+Established under the Land Reform (Scotland) Act 2016, the Commission is made up of five Land Commissioners and a Tenant Farming Commissioner.
 The Scottish Land Commission is based in Inverness with a team of staff led by Chief Executive, Hamish Trench.